patrickbeatty97/fcc_uls_radio_config_generator/README.md

 Multiple databases can be specified with the **-zf / --zip-files** argument.\
 List supported databases with the **-lz / --list-zips** argument.

+See --help output for channel naming and channel numbering options

 **NOTE:**\
   The first time the script runs, it can take about 10 minutes or longer to download the FCC ULS database dump zip files and load them into the SQLite database, depending on your internet speed, the FCC's internet speed, your computer, and how many files are requested, to name a few factors.\
   Future runs use the local existing data unless the --cc / --clear-cache option is specified.